 Though we were rushed and dealing with sick kids, we did see some amazing things.
 The coliseum is astounding.
 I can’t believe they built something like that, just for entertainment, so long ago.

 I really loved Vatican City, and we got to see a lot of it because everyone felt pretty well that day.
-Now that you know about frescoes, I’ll share with you a photo that I snapped illegally in the Sistine Chapel.
-I held my camera at my waist and pointed in the direction of the ceiling, no flash.
-This doesn’t begin to capture the movement and emotion depicted on the walls and ceiling of this room.
+Unfortunately I was not permitted to snap a photo of the Sistine Chapel’s ceiling, although no photo could begin to capture the movement and emotion depicted on the walls and ceiling of this room.
 And Michelangelo claimed he was a sculptor and not a painter.